Danpmas/Gravity_Waves_Analysis_Tool/Readme.md

 ## Introduction

-Hello, thank you for using the Gravity Wave analysis tool.
-This tool was created in a semester-long project course called CSC 380 at Suny Oswego University.
-This tool was also made with the help form Dr.Barber, Dr.Kanbur and Dr.Tenbergen at Suny Oswego University and Dr.Gong at the NASA Goddard Space center.
-This tool is great for quick analysis of Radiosonde Data to get a set list of parameters from GDL, and a set list of Graphs.
-These results will be placed into a PDF which you can then download onto your computer for use outside of our website.
+This GitHub repository is for the Gravity Wave Analysis Tool (GWAT), a tool created during the semester-long project course called CSC 380 at SUNY Oswego.
+GWAT was created with the help of Dr. Jie Gong from the NASA Goddard Space Center and Dr. Katlelyn Barber, Dr. Shashi Kanbur, and Dr. Bastian Tenbergen from SUNY Oswego.
+This web tool was designed for quick analysis of radiosonde data, providing a set list of parameters from GDL, and a set list of graphs.
+These results are placed into a PDF which can then be download onto the user's computer for use outside of the web tool.

 ## How to Access
-This Website has been graciously been hosted for free, by the Suny Oswego Computer Science department and Dr.Tenbergen at http://moxie.cs.oswego.edu:10761/
+This Website has been graciously been hosted for free, by the Suny Oswego Computer Science Department and Dr. Tenbergen at http://moxie.cs.oswego.edu:10761/

-However if for some reason the link does not work or you wish to setup this website on your computer or a server below is a guide to deploy the website.
+If the link does not work or a user wishes to setup this website on their computer or server, a complete guide to deploy the website is provided below:

 ## Authors